7db9a/aspera-client-docker/README.md

 Download IDR data using a containerized aspera client.
-Some may find this much more simple and ergonomic to https://github.com/IDR/aspera-client-docker, which was forked and changed here within.

-Downlaod

 # Setup